Published in the Minneapolis Sunday Tribune July 30, 1911

 Often trained against the wall in greenhouses is a tropical species, a stout vine covered with cruel thorns [Christplant, Euphorbia milii Des Moul.].
 One might well believe that from this was plaited the crown that symbolized the agony of the world.

 Very confusing are the many varieties of yellow blooms which the amateur is likely to class as sunflowers.

 The green involucre under the head of the sunflower is made up of several unequal rows of leaves overlapping each other like shingles on a roof; while the ox-eye, mentioned in a previous article, has nearly equal rows of bracts, and the Cup Plant may be known by the large leaves united to form a cup.
 All the sunflowers are natives of North America, and about fifteen are found within the borders of the state.
-When this country was discovered, the hugh-flowered species was cultivated by the Indians, the seeds affording food and oil and the stalks textile fibers.
+When this country was discovered, the huge-flowered species was cultivated by the Indians, the seeds affording food and oil and the stalks textile fibers.
 The size of the flower makes apparent an obeisance to the sun, a feature not peculiar but common to the leaves as well and to other plants to get needful exposure to light.

 Dusky glens are illuminated by the Starry Campion, Silene stellata, (Ref. #1) thus refuting the poet who says that the night has a thousand stars and the day but one.
 The poignant beauty of the flower is due to the delicate white-fringed petals that cap the green calyx bell.
 Some of the silenes are catch-flies and are active assistants in the campaign against the malignant germ carriers, slaying innumerable hordes by glutinous hairs.